 “Required” Upper-Level Classes?

-Outside of the important professional responsibility course requirement and the experiential learning requirement (starting with the Class of 2019), Penn Law has no required upper-level classes.
+Outside of the important professional responsibility course requirement, Penn Law has no required upper-level classes.
 With this being said, some faculty and staff at the Law School assert that certain courses have broad applicability, and should be considered carefully by all law students, no matter their academic focus.
 The classes often mentioned are: